Enforced two-step verification

 To exclude a user from two-step verification

-- Find the user's account, perhaps using the available filters, and click Edit account.
+Find the user's account, perhaps using the available filters, and click Show details.

-To stop excluding users from two-step verification and enforce it on their accounts again, repeat steps 1 to 4 as outlined above and then choose Options > Enforce two-step verification.
+To stop excluding users from two-step verification and enforce it on their accounts again, click Enforce two-step verification.

 Use REST API tokens